Ralph Waldo Emerson

 Now of course, if this purposeful experimentation makes you feel a little uneasy and somewhat overwhelmed, then that’s perfectly okay.
 Not all of us are built for this kind of meticulous tracking of our daily behavior and actions.

 For example, you could experiment with what it’s like to think more positively when facing adversity.
 Or how about experimenting with what it’s like to believe that a seemingly impossible problem can be solved?
 Or potentially experiment with not allowing yourself to get frustrated when things don’t go your way.
-Choose instead to get curious and fascinated about the possibilities.
+Choose instead to get curious by the possibilities.

 Thinking Like a Scientist